Triboar-Guildhall/triboar-site/content/privacy.md

 ### Information You Provide

-When you join the Triboar Guildhall, we collect:
+When you join the Guild, we collect:

 - **Account Information**: Discord username, email address
 - **Payment Information**: Payment details processed through our payment processor (we do not store credit card information)